brunorijsman/rift-python/doc/disaggregation-feature-guide.md

 ![RIFT Multi-Plane without E-W Links](https://brunorijsman-public.s3-us-west-2.amazonaws.com/diagram-rift-multiplane-noew.png)

+*Figure 5: The need for negative disaggregation.*

 The above topology is called a multi-plane topology because each spine in a pod is connected to a separate "plane" of superspine nodes.
 This reduces the number of ports that is needed on the superspine nodes.
 The following 3-dimensional representation of the same topology makes it more clear why this is called a multi-plane topology (the different colors represent different planes):

 ![RIFT 3D Multi-Plane without E-W Links](https://brunorijsman-public.s3-us-west-2.amazonaws.com/diagram-rift-3d-planes-noew.png)

+*Figure 6: The need for negative disaggregation (3 dimensional representation).*

 Note that multi-plane topologies are only needed in the very largest of datacenters, so negative disaggregation is not an essential feature for small or medium datacenters.